We take our duty to process your personal data very seriously. This policy explains how we collect, manage, use and protect your personal data.

 Your information may be shared internally for the purposes of the development of the SAFE Network.
 This includes members of the Marketing, QA, Development and Payroll teams.

 When you consent for your email address to be collected, by signing up for the newsletter, your email address will be stored on an external server hosted by MailChimp to which the MaidSafe Marketing team has access.
-Only your email address will be stored by MailChimp.
-In addition when unsubscribing, updating your preferences or viewing an email in your browser MailChimp may place cookies on your device.
+When signing up for Mailchimp your email address will be stored by MailChimp, in addition Mailchimp may also collect the following data from you; device information and product usage.
+When unsubscribing, updating your preferences or viewing an email in your browser MailChimp may place cookies on your device.

 If you wish to unsubscribe from the newsletter, MailChimp will immediately anonymise your personal data and we will permanently delete this remaining anonymised data each May and November.